Print barcode labels or use pre-printed labels?

 Compared to other functions within computing generally, printing is often problematic.
 It involves lots of mechanics as well as the stock materials.

 So our first piece of advice, is that if you can go with preprinted labels, then do so.
 And if your application involves item level tracking, for asset management or for tracking high-value items or for items which must be rigidly controlled or for file tracking or for confirming inspections, such as for firefighting equipment, extinguishers, and so forth, then preprinted labels are generally the better solution.

-which is usually polyester.
-The "ink"is provided on a ribbon and during the printing process this ribbon is
+ink is provided on a ribbon and during the printing

 which will be read repeatedly during that time.

 It is of course possible to print barcodes onto paper labels using a

 printer.
 Specialized software is best used to print these labels, particularly to ensure that

 are to specification.
 The advantage of this method is economy - no special equipment is required

 label stock is cheap.
 There is no special setup or maintenance procedure for the printer.

 There are, however, two specific disadvantages.
 The first is that labels can generally only be produced by the sheet.
 So if there are 60 labels to a sheet, you always get 60 identical labels, whether you want three or 13 or 58.
 The second disadvantage is durability.